farfenkugell/EPICMAX__RGB10/README.md

+#EPICMAX__RGB10
+Modified version to fit better on rgb10 non max version.
+Might include new art and other tweaks

 # es-theme-EPICMAX CODY
 emulation station theme fit for powkiddy RGB10MAX fork of the EpicNoir modified to fit the powkiddy RGB10MAX